nataliedunn03/AllHandsAndHearts/API_Notes.md

 Since we don't want to manually renew token.
 Currently there are multi-stage automated token renew we implemented that is described as below.

-In-order for the App to retireve data from Salesforce, App needs to first obtain a access*token similar to described at the begining of this file.
+In-order for the App to retrieve data from Salesforce, App needs to first obtain a access*token similar to described at the begining of this file.
 We expose a public Salesforce API under: https://jdev-aahtoken.cs19.force.com/services/apexrest/getAuthToken and https://jdev-aahtoken.cs19.force.com/services/apexrest/generateAuthToken/ that returns a accessToken.
 Obtained accessToken is \_required* in-order for subsequent requests to https://cs19.salesforce.com/services/apexrest.
 The implementation of this service are in following ApexClasses:

-1. WEBSERVICE_generateAuthToken
+1. WEBSERVICE_generateAuthToken (Note: Username + Pass are here.
+Incase you change your Salesforce password/it expires, you'll need to update it here to generate token.)
 2. WEBSERVICE_generateAuthTokenEndpoint
 3. WEBSERVICE_getAuthToken